Minimax Optimal Fixed-Budget Best Arm Identification in Linear Bandits: Algorithm

 \section{Algorithm}

-Our algorithm Optimal Design-based Linear Best Arm Identification (OD-LinBAI) is presented in Algorithm~\ref{algo1}.
+Pseudocode for our algorithm {\em Optimal Design-based Linear Best Arm Identification} (OD-LinBAI) is presented in Algorithm~\ref{algo1}.

 The algorithm partitions the whole horizon into $\lceil\log _{2} d \rceil$ phases, and maintains an \emph{active} arm set $\mathcal A_r$ in each phase $r$.
-The length of each phase is roughly equal to $m$, which will be formally defined later.
+The length of each phase roughly equals $m$, which will be formally defined in~(\ref{equation_m}).

 Motivated by the equivalence of the original arm vectors and the dimensionality-reduced arm vectors, at the beginning of each phase $r$, the algorithm computes a set of dimensionality-reduced arm vectors $\{a_r(i):i\in \mathcal A_{r-1}\} \subset \mathbb R ^{d_r}$ which spans the $d_r$-dimensional Euclidean space $\mathbb R ^{d_r}$.
 This can be implemented based on the dimensionality-reduced arm vectors of the last phase $\{a_{r-1}(i):i\in \mathcal A_{r-1}\} $ in an iterative manner (Lines $5-11$).